The Sergeants' Academy (40 hours)

 Registration: NEW!
 EASIER REGISTRATION!
 Note the number of people who will be attending and follow the prompts to pay with credit card.
-You may add the names of the people you're registering in the "Order Notes" section near the bottom of your cart.
+You do NOT need a PayPal account.
 The receipt you receive is proof of registration.

 Dates: The training sessions are conducted as noted below.
 When you register, please note the dates on your own calendar and be prepared to promptly join the class at least 5 minutes before it begins on-line.
 If the dates don't work out for you, please check other, similar academies in the list at right for one that has a suitable schedule.
 We are also amenable to tailor a schedule for a minimum of 15 participants.

 Times: Each successive block begins PROMPTLY at 08:30 hours.
-Whether at work or at home, it is perfectly acceptable to take a break at your computer workstation, eat snacks, or get up to go to the restroom during the sessions.
+Whether at work or at home, it is perfectly acceptable to take a break and/or have a snack or meal at your computer workstation.

 Interactive: One of the things I have been instructed about is the fact that some students (yes, even LEOs) will log in to an online course, go watch television or walk their dog, then come back and claim credit.
 In order to maintain the official blessings of various State P.O.S.T. agencies, I have guaranteed them that we will ensure that all students must interact with the instructor on a regular, unannounced basis during each block of training.
 I hate to have to do that, but I do not get to set those rules … it could be some of your friends and mine have been the ones who screwed it up for everyone … and they would probably be among the first to claim “integrity.”
 There are numerous “Break Out Rooms” in the course (the equivalent of the work table configuration we use in regular classroom training), where participants can work together on in-class assignments.
 Participants MUST have a Zoom account in order to participate in the Break Out Rooms.